dock108/fan-frenzy/README.md

 *   **Leaderboards:** Displays top scores for each game mode on the `/leaderboard` page.
 *   **Reusable Components:** Uses a modular `MomentCard` component to display moments consistently across game modes.
 *   **Challenge Feature:** Allows users to submit feedback on specific AI-generated moments to help improve the model.
+*   **Theme Support:** Features a light/dark mode toggle with support for team-based theming.
+*   **Consistent Layouts:** Uses a reusable AppShell component with responsive header and footer.
+*   **Team Theming:** Dynamic color scheme based on selected sports team.
+*   **Page Transitions:** Smooth animations between pages and states for a more immersive experience.

 ## Gameplay Modes